 From late November to mid-May, conditions are ideal to visit Cabo San Lucas, with sunny days with temperatures around the 80s and cooler nights.

-Things heat up in the summer, when temperatures reach the high 90s.
-Some visitors prefer to avoid Cabo during March and April, when tipsy spring breakers descend upon town.
+Some visitors prefer to avoid Cabo during March and April when tipsy spring breakers descend upon the town.

-Fishing tournaments are held between June and November, but before you pack your rod and reel, keep in mind that it’s also hurricane season, so plan accordingly.
+Fishing tournaments are held between June and November, but before you pack your rod and reel, keep in mind that itβs also hurricane season, so plan accordingly.

 Things Not To Miss In Los Cabos